dwhall/HeyMac/README.md

 # HeyMac

 I don't have a great naming scheme yet, so right now HeyMac is two things.
-HeyMac is this git repo where I'm doing a bunch of experimental coding on a data radio project.
-HeyMac also happens to be the name I gave the Data Link Layer (Layer 2) a.k.a. the MAC layer.
+HeyMac is this project where I'm doing a bunch of experimental coding for wireless data transfer.
+HeyMac also happens to be the name I gave the Medium Access Control, or MAC layer.

 HeyMac is a TDMA-style Data Link Layer (Layer 2) designed for use with low data rate radio modems such as a LoRa radio module on a Raspberry Pi 3.